-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty will provide additional instructional focus on visual appeal--use of whitespace--a finetuning of a script that is concise when doing voice-overs.
+In AC 2020-2021, the target was met.
+Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+Faculty will provide additional instructional focus on visual appeal-use of whitespace-a finetuning of a script that is concise when doing voice-overs.
+Faculty will provide demonstrations on the effective use of voice-over.